UniqueNetwork/unique-sdk/packages/web/README.md

 #### POST /balance/transfer

-Purpose of the method: creates an unsigned extrinsic for a transfer of a certain amount of coins
+Creates an unsigned extrinsic for a transfer of a certain amount of coins

 #### Request body